-From 1993 through 1995, he served on the National Intelligence Council as the National Intelligence Officer for Economics, the principal advisor on economic matters to the Director of Central Intelligence.
-He has also served in the National Security and International Affairs Division of the Congressional Budget Office and as a senior international economist at the First National Bank of Chicago.
+From 1993 through 1995, Neu served on the National Intelligence Council as the National Intelligence Officer for Economics, the principal advisor on economic matters to the director of Central Intelligence.
+Earlier, he served in the National Security and International Affairs Division of the Congressional Budget Office and as a senior international economist at the First National Bank of Chicago.
 He has taught courses on macroeconomics, international economics, and finance at the Pardee RAND Graduate School.
+He is a trustee of the Curtis Institute of Music in Philadelphia and of the American Composers Orchestra in New York.
 Neu received his Ph.D. in economics from Harvard University.

-C.R.
-Neu et al., Sending Your Government a Message: E-mail Communication Between Citizens and Government, RAND Corporation (MR-1095-MF), 1999
+Neu, C. Richard, Robert H. Anderson, and Tora K. Bikson, Sending Your Government a Message: E-Mail Communication Between Citizens and Government, RAND Corporation (MR-1095-MF), 1999

-C. Richard Neu, Charles Wolf, Jr., The Economic Dimensions of National Security, RAND Corporation (MR-466-OSD), 1994
+Neu, C. Richard, Charles Wolf, Jr., The Economic Dimensions of National Security, RAND Corporation (MR-466-OSD), 1994